kaiyikang/mini-tomcat/RAMBLE.md

+Date 2025.08.25

+To be frank, I haven't acquired the kind of knowledge I initially envisioned through this process – that is, a flexible mastery of Java's fundamental and related libraries.
+However, I have certainly gained some impressions, which manifest as functional blocks, or perhaps code blocks.

+I now understand which blocks can fulfill specific needs or functionalities, and grasp their basic working principles.
+Whenever I begin to conceptualize solutions at a modular level, I can simplify particular details and know how to locate the necessary components.
+This, in itself, has been a valuable form of learning.

 Date 2025.08.19

 The immediate next step is clear and certain, but the path beyond remains shrouded in uncertainly, a prospect that can feel daunting.
 We naturally worry about the unforeseen consequences, the ripple effects of combining multiple unknowns.
 However, this anxiety is often an illusion.
 Focus on executing it, and then, and only then, address the step that follows.
 Remember, as human, we posses an extraordinary capacity to adapt and thrive, even amidst chaos.